 - Do you believe that I’m the only woman for you -or- am I just one of many women in your life who could satisfy a physical need but not emotional needs?

 - Are there any sexual practices (e.g., pornography) that could threaten our trust or security within this relationship?

 - Is there anything we should be aware of that might make it difficult for either of us to stay married and happy with this person we’re considering marrying?

 - Do you believe people can learn from their mistakes ?”
-If so, what is your understanding about how someone learns from his/her past errors in judgment?
-What do you think happens when a person won’t admit he/she has made an error in judgment because they don’t want judgement on themselves as well (for instance – will God judge them)?
+If so, what is your understanding of how someone learns from his/her past errors in judgment?
+What do you think happens when a person won’t admit he/she has made an error in judgment because they don’t want judgment on themselves as well (for instance – will God judge them)?

 - Are there any hot-button topics or issues for either of us related to sex, money, parenting or anything else important that we should discuss before getting married?

 - Is it okay if one (or both) of us has needs not met by our partner(s)?

 - What are the specific ways that you want to honor your current spouse?